| |

 its own

-of SF.
+the rules of SF.

-Of course, if one softens the criteria established by the two most
+soften the criteria established by the two most

 introduces a host of other problems—which Gary Westfahl’s book goes